What Is It?

 - Organize complex data sets with pivot tables before charting them

-Day 3 will be the most fun because this is the day we will get into advanced data culling, cleanup, and charting techniques.
+This is the section where you will learn some seriously advanced data culling, cleanup, and charting techniques.
 I will also do a demonstration of what I believe to be the best paid Google Analytics API tool on the market.
 By the end of the day you will learn how to:

 - Clean up messy data from the API (mistagged campaigns, duplication due to inconsistent capitalization, misspellings, etc.)